Beginnings: Your Enemy, Burnout

 If we collapse at Satan's feet, beware!
 Invisible chains attach us to him.
 Like...

-Boredom: the foggy mindset that sees nothing new.
+• Boredom: a foggy mindset that sees nothing new.

 Actors, models, and talent for Christ:

-Burnout is a strategy of Satan: Because the dark ‘Angel of the abyss' (Revelation 9:11) wants us to be in the abyss with him.
-Become aware of his smoldering schemes…
+Burnout is a strategy of Satan: Because the dark ‘Angel of the abyss' (Revelation 9:11) wants us to live in the abyss with him, become aware of his smoldering schemes…

-Remember, when Satan was Lucifer, he was a beautiful, BUSY angel, and NEVER fall into “BUSYNESS” traps!
+Remember: when Satan was Lucifer, he was a beautiful, BUSY angel.
+Perhaps he fell into “BUSYNESS” traps!

 However, Solomon chased NONE of these.
 His downfall began through his attachments to women who didn’t share his values.